 Logging and land development remain as threats to forest ecosystems.
-Though logging has declined since the implementation of the Northwest Forest Plan in 1994, a policy intended to protect oldgrowth forest habitat for the northern spotted owl, it still remains one of the primary factors affecting habitat abundance and fragmentation, accounting for 17-20% of forest loss each year (64).
-Old-growth forests form a shrinking network broken up by roads and pockmarked by logging sites.
+Though logging has declined since the implementation of the Northwest Forest Plan in 1994, it still remains one of the primary factors affecting habitat abundance and fragmentation, accounting for 17-20% of forest loss each year (64).
+Old-growth forests form a shrinking network of habitat broken up by roads and pockmarked by logging sites.
 In addition to logging, continued road and land development will threaten important forest connectivity and habitat for sensitive and threatened species.
-Reducing these impacts, which compound the effects of climate change, will make efforts to build resilient forests significantly more effective and meaningful.
+Reducing these impacts, which compound the effects of climate change, will make efforts to build resilient forests significantly more effective forests significantly more effective and meaningful.